porcupine920/gameoflife/README.md

-# gameoflife
+# Game of life

-FIXME: Write a one-line description of your library/project.
+A purely frontend version of the Game of Life

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+A purely frontend implementation of the Game of Life that uses clojurescript and reagant.

 ## Setup